bibleexchange/courses/homiletics-1/005_qualifications-of-the-preacher/528_qualifications-of-the-preacher.md

 ### You will teach by example

 The people that you preach to will look to you as their example.
-If people see that the preacher is not given to prayer then they will not Pray much either.
+If people see that the preacher is not given to prayer then they will not pray much either.

 ### The power of God comes through prayer